wristband-dev/nextjs-auth/README.md

 - The `state` query parameter sent from Wristband to your Callback Endpoint does not match the Login State Cookie.
 - Wristband sends an `error` query parameter to your Callback Endpoint, and it is an expected error type that the SDK knows how to resolve.

-The location of where the user gets redirected to in these scenarios depends on if the application is using tenant subdomains and if the SDK is able to determine which tenant the user is currently attempting to log in to.
-The resolution happens in the following order:

-1. If the tenant domain can be determined, then the user will get redirected back to your NextJS Login Endpoint.
+In these events, the user will get redirected back to your NextJS Login Endpoint.
-2. Otherwise, the user will be sent to the Wristband-hosted Application-Level Login Page URL.

 #### Error Parameters